 Our first Z390 chipset is from the house of Gigabyte, the Z390 Aorus Xtreme.
 Some of the significant improvements that the Gigabyte has done for this generation is that they have upgraded to a 16-phase power design to better support the 9th gen core i9 processors from Intel.
 It is a serious improvement to provide users with raw power.
 This is the best micro ATX motherboard for i7-8700k!

 It comes paired with the latest generation of their proprietary fin and heatsink.
 If you take a closer look, you will see all the fins there with a very massive heatsink, and a thick thermal patch underneath to keep everything running nice and cool.
 Moving down and there you will see some of the other changes that were done for the design on this board.
 It has completely redesigned M.2 thermal guards, to keep your new SSD running cool with optimal performance.

 Let’s talk about our final motherboard, Asus ROG Strix Z390-E Gaming.
+It is the best mobo for i7 8700k when it comes to Z390 architecture.
 With stronger power delivery, higher memory frequencies, and more reliable cooling options, this is the ultimate foundation for your top tier gaming computer.
-The motherboard is equipped with an LGA 1151 CPU socket for 9th Gen Intel Core processors as well as being compatible with 8th Gen Core i7, i5 and i3 CPUs.
+The motherboard is equipped with an LGA 1151 CPU socket for 9th Gen Intel Core processors as well as being compatible with 8th Gen Core i7, i5, and i3 CPUs.